 Just another video you can use to manipulate everyone into believing that tithing is commanded.

-Jared Bartholomew is the author of www.tithing.com.
+Jared Brian is the author of www.tithing.com.
 There are over 300 articles written on research and reviews about tithing information.

 It never stops.
 They are getting increasingly creative with manipulation.